rux616/starfield-ship-vendor-framework/support/docs/README.txt

 -------------
 This mod alters NPCs that offer ship services, as well as some of the leveled lists for spaceships that vendors use.
 Any other mods that also alter those objects may conflict without patches.

+Additionally, this mod alters 2 vanilla scripts, "ShipVendorScript" and "OutpostShipbuilderMenuActivator".
+As a result, any other mod that alters either of (or both) those scripts by definition will conflict.
+This also means that when the game is updated, script changes by Bethesda will not be present in this mod until it is updated.

+Mods that are known to conflict:
+- [Creation] Iconic Ships (nighthawk.esm) by Ship Technician: Regardless of load order, Iconic Ships' changes to the ships sold at the New Atlantis and Akila City Ship Services Technicians won't be in effect.
+If SVF is below Iconic Ships in the load order, Iconic Ships' changes to the Player Outpost Shipbuilder vendor will not take effect.
+If Iconic Ships is below SVF in the load order, SVF's changes to to the Player Outpost Shipbuilder vendor will not take effect.

 Known Issues
 ------------
 None